The Art of LEDs

 Polarized vs Non-Polarized

-Polarized means that the bulb will work in either orientation, regardless of how the bulb is inserted into the socket.
-Non-polarized means that the bulb will only work in one direction.
+Non-polarized means that the bulb will work in either orientation, regardless of how the bulb is inserted into the socket.
+Polarized means that the bulb will only work in one direction.
 For wedge sockets, take the bulb out, turn it 180 degrees, and put it back in.
 Viola!
 For bayonet sockets, you may have to reverse the wires to the socket.
-Nearly all of our bulbs are polarized, so generally this isn’t an issue.
-It’s possible you may see polarized / non-polarized referred to as rectified / non-rectified.
+Nearly all of our bulbs are non-polarized, so generally this isn’t an issue.
+It’s possible you may see non-polarized / polarized referred to as rectified / non-rectified.
 This is almost certainly not going to be an issue for you, but hey: The More You Know.

 Inserts vs GI vs Backbox

 Here are some general rules of thumb, based on my own experiences and what many of our customers are doing.
 Everyone has unique tastes, and each game is different, but here are a few things to consider.